 Ethics/Standards of Practice

-The purpose of the OACCPP Code of Ethics and Standards of Practice is to provide members guides for upholding ethical principles, values, and standards related to mental health practice.
+The purpose of the OACCPP Code of Ethics and Standards of Practice is to provide members with guides that uphold the ethical principles, values, and standards related to mental health practice.
 Members are responsible for familiarizing themselves with the Code of Ethics and Standards of Practice.
 They must sign an agreement indicating that they have read, understood, and are committed to following the ethical principles and standards contained within these documents.

 The Ethics Committee and the Professional Conduct Committee were merged in September 2014 as the Ethics and Professional Conduct Committee.
 The role of this committee is twofold: